 Managing your plan involves a few key steps.
 You’ll want to review it annually to catch any changes from the insurance company.
 It’s also important to know how and when you can make changes if the plan is no longer the right fit.
 Finally, a big part of managing your plan is simply using it to its full potential.
 This means taking advantage of all the preventive care and extra benefits it offers to stay as healthy as possible.
 By being proactive, you can make sure your healthcare coverage keeps up with your life.

-Conduct an Annual Plan Review
+Why an Annual Plan Review Is a Must

 Every fall, your Medicare Advantage plan will send you an Annual Notice of Change (ANOC).
 This document is your roadmap for the upcoming year, and it’s essential to review it carefully.
 Insurance companies can change their offerings each year, which means your plan’s costs, benefits, and even its network of doctors and hospitals could be different.